rcl9/Morrow-DISK-JOCKEY-2D-Floppy-Disk-Controller-for-S100-Bus/Readme.md

 Since purchase in 1981 the 5v regulator on the Morrow DJ2D card has run incredibly hot.
 I could literally cook an egg on it or burn my fingers.
 I was determined to resolve this issue once and for all so I came up with a concoction of add-on heat sinks, cobbled together from the parts I had removed from my Exidy Sorcerer and one metal binder clip.

+Please note that a (possibly) more logical solution would be to replace one or more of the TO-220 regulators with modern switched mode equivalents.
+Some such 5v devices are the 1.5A TPSM84205EAB by Texas Instruments, the 3A PSU5a from ezSBC or the 1.5A S13V15F5 from Pololu.
+They are of generally low cost but do come with a higher international shipping cost.
+I wanted to keep this board "stock" from 1981.
+Also, at this time, I am unsure of the longevity and reliability of these SM PSU units and hence don't want to replace them, at the worst of times, 10 to 20 years into the future.
+I'll also mention that I have (fortunately) not had any of my 50 year old vintage equipment get fried due to a failed regulator; the only single failed regulator was the 12v in this Morrow DJ2D FDC card of late.
+All of my LM323s have also been doing fine.

 It will probably look confusing from the photos as how I came to create this multi-heatsink setup:

 - The labelled "Butterfly heatsink" is a typical dual-wing 5v regulator heatsink with two mounting holes that I have bent flat one side (where I point out that the "heatsink is bent").
 I have drawn a red line to show how the new shape of the heatsink from its side.